rbreaves/kinto/README.md

 Note: Sublime Text users should disable screen rotation hotkeys as they will interfere with multi-cursor and possibly other combos.
 See https://windowsloop.com/disable-screen-rotation-keyboard-shortcut/ for details.

-Does not have complete parity with the Linux edition, but it does work and can be built on and added to as needed.
-Modify ./windows/kinto.ahk if you want to add more WSL editions or other terminals.
+Does not have complete parity with the Linux edition, but it is getting very close now.
+Only lacks some Sublime Text 3 remaps at this point.

+Users can now hotswap between Apple and Windows based keyboards without having to logoff and back on, and Windows is currently the only implementation with a system tray (but this feature is coming to Budgie, XFCE, Mate, Gnome, and lastly KDE).

 <img src="https://user-images.githubusercontent.com/10969616/84471498-100c7d00-ac4b-11ea-972d-60c1907831ec.png" width="50%">
 <img src="https://user-images.githubusercontent.com/10969616/84471501-10a51380-ac4b-11ea-9e0e-c19a7ebfad6d.png" width="50%">